InstanceGaming/MapZip/README.md

      Name                      | Description                                                           | Value Type
      ------------------------- | --------------------------------------------------------------------- | -----------
-     `version`                 | You can ignore this.
-Simply version management.                       | String `authors`                 | The names of the creators of the map.                                 | Array `friendlyName`            | The pretty, formatted name of the map and profile.                    | String `gameVersion`             | What version of the game you want to be used for the map.             | String
+     `layoutVersion`           | You can ignore this.
+Simply layout version management.                | Integer `authors`                 | The names of the creators of the map.                                 | Array `friendlyName`            | The pretty, formatted name of the map and profile.                    | String `gameVersion`             | What version of the game you want to be used for the map.             | String